sunbohong/mitmdump_decoder/Readme.md

 A helper script for mitmproxy to decode protobuf serialized requests and responses.
 It is primarily intended to help in validating the IDLs for the protocol.
 As a intereting diversion, it also parses the GetMapObjects responses into a geojson format file that can be viewed using the 'ui'.
 The ui is completely clientside, so it should be hostable with any static file server (I use 'http-server').
-I also found that the script interface can support Flask, so the ui should be availeble from a proxied host on http://events

 ## Dependencies